-After the last systematic review page in each lesson, you will find an "honors" lesson.
+After the last student page in each lesson, you will find an "honors" lesson.
 These are optional, but highly recommended for students who will be taking advanced math or science courses.
 These challenging problems are a good way for all students to hone their problem-solving skills.

 Proceed to the lesson tests.
-These were designed to be an assessment tool to help determine mastery, but they may also be used as extra worksheets.
-Your students will be ready for the next lesson only after demonstrating mastery of the new concept and continued mastery of concepts found in the systematic review worksheets.
+They were designed to be an assessment tool to help determine mastery, but they may also be used as extra worksheets.
+Your students will be ready for the next lesson only after demonstrating mastery of the new concept.